 Another interesting case of an erroneous division of the Bible occurs in Genesis 2:1 - 3.
 These verses discuss how the Sabbath day was created.
 Since these three verses continue the rhythmic pattern of Genesis 1's description of the first six days, chapter 2 of Genesis should have started after these three verses.

-Students of the Bible need to be aware that the chapter and verse system, found in modern translations, was not placed their by the authors of Scripture.
+Students of the Bible need to be aware that the chapter and verse system, found in modern translations, were not placed there by the authors.
 This division can be a distraction in some cases, or cause readers to separate thoughts or ideas that were not originally separate when the inspired writers wrote their books.